 On the Skagit, stick to the river above the Sauk confluence.
 The Suiattle has been running pretty dirty with the heat and glacial melt.
 Sculpin patterns, Dali Llamas and Hoh Bo Speys are choice flies for June bulls in the Skagit.
 For bigger quarry, there's a chinook fishery running on the Skagit, though it's a longshot on the fly in much of the river.
 The Skykomish is open for both kings and summer steelhead and is worth a shot.
 Unfortunately the NF Stilly is closed to fishing until mid September, so we're limited on local summer steelhead options this year.

-Still seeing a few sea run cutthroat and sea run bull trout closer to Whidbey and Camano Islands.
-Small sand lance and herring patterns, in addition to the tried and true Clousers should be what you’re fishing right now.
+We are still seeing a few sea run cutthroat and sea run bull trout closer to Whidbey and Camano Islands.
+Small sand lance and herring patterns, in addition to the tried and true Clousers should be what you're fishing right now.
 We are anxiously awaiting the start of our saltwater coho beach fishing later in the summer.
-It’s one of the most exciting times of the year for our Puget Sound fishing.
+It's one of the most exciting times of the year for our Puget Sound fishing.